Due Diligence

 Too Many "One-Time" Items

-If a business has large “one-time” expenses every year, they are not one-time.
-The pattern is recurring, and should be normalized accordingly.
+If the business has "one-time" expenses every single year, they are not one-time.
+We see this pattern constantly:

 Every Adjustment Favors the Seller